The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Stellar Photospheric Chromospheric Heterogeneity

 The key points from these studies are as follows.

 \begin{enumerate} \item The temperature contrast, and therefore intensity contrast, between granules and intergranular lanes depends strongly on the stellar surface temperature.
 Hotter stars have higher temperature contrast.
 The temperature contrast is weakly dependent on metallicity.
-At low metallicity cooler stars exhibit lower contrast while hotter stars show an increase in their contrast.
+For a solar effective temperature and gravity, the contrast decreases with metallicity.

 \item Granule size increases with temperature and decreases with surface gravity.
 Thus, hotter stars with lower surface gravities have larger granules than cooler stars with higher surface gravities.
 In cooler stars with very low surface gravities (e.g., supergiants), granule sizes can be comparable to the stellar radius.
 Like the temperature contrast, granule size also shows a weak dependence on metallicity.
 At the same surface temperature, decreasing the metallicity results in smaller granules. \end{enumerate}